-Get an advanced degree in health care.
-As a Bachelor of Science in Health Care Administration (BSHCA) graduate, you will be part of the dynamic field of health care, providing leadership and making policy in many diverse health care settings.
+Get an advanced degree in healthcare.
+As a graduate with a Bachelor of Science in Health Care Administration (BSHCA), you will be part of the dynamic field of healthcare, providing leadership and making policy in many diverse healthcare settings.

-Your 122-credit hour program prepares you to plan, direct, coordinate and supervise the delivery of health care.
+Our 122-credit hour program prepares you to plan, direct, coordinate and supervise the delivery of healthcare.
 As a graduate, you will be prepared to either be a specialist in charge of a specific clinical department or a generalist who manages an entire facility or system.

 State and federal regulations affect how institutions can deliver distance education degrees, programs and courses to students outside of Iowa.
 Mercy College of Health Sciences may have limited ability to offer online opportunities to Students who are physically present in a state outside of Iowa.

 If you are located in a state other than Iowa and wish to enroll in one of our online offerings, please contact us at (515) 643-6715 or firstname.lastname@example.org before enrolling to determine if we are able to offer online courses in your state.

 For more information about the complaint process for students outside of Iowa, please visit the Distance Education page.

 The program chair will begin reviewing completed files by the program admission deadline.

 We have an exceptional, highly educated, adjunct faculty team with years of experience in healthcare administration.
 Our fulltime liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
 As a student, you will receive an exceptional level of personalized instruction.